AMD sees $1.8 billion in Q3 2019 revenue thanks to high-end processors and GPUs

 Santa Clara, California-based AMD is benefiting from a rare advantage in chip design over archrival Intel, which has been slow on both the manufacturing and design fronts to come up with a processor that challenges AMD’s Zen and Zen 2-based designs.

-AMD CEO Lisa Su said in a statement, “Our first full quarter of 7-nanometer Ryzen, Radeon and Epyc processor sales drove our highest quarterly revenue since 2005, our highest quarterly gross margin since 2012 and a significant increase in net income year-over-year.
-I am extremely pleased with our progress as we have the strongest product portfolio in our history, significant customer momentum and a leadership product roadmap for 2020 and beyond.”
+AMD CEO Lisa Su said in a statement, “Our first full quarter of 7-nanometer Ryzen, Radeon and Epyc processor sales drove our highest quarterly revenue since 2005, our highest quarterly gross margin since 2012, and a significant increase in net income year-over-year.
+I am extremely pleased with our progress as we have the strongest product portfolio in our history, significant customer momentum, and a leadership product roadmap for 2020 and beyond.”

-AMD revealed its Zen 2-based Epyc processors that Su said were the “world’s fastest x86 processors” in August, and those 7-nanometer chips are expected to be used in data center applications such as the Google Cloud Platform.
+AMD revealed its Zen 2-based Epyc processors that Su said were the “world’s fastest x86 processors” in August, and those 7-nanometer chips are expected to be used in datacenter applications such as the Google Cloud Platform.
 Intel recently announced price cuts for its consumer and enterprise processors.

 And to compete with Nvidia, AMD launched its 7-nanometer graphics processing units (GPUs) based on the Navi architecture.